 T'ruah offers a range of opportunities for rabbinical and cantoral students of all denominations to integrate issues of human rights into their religious education through the T'ruah Year-in-Israel Program in Partnership with Rabbis for Human Rights and the Summer Fellowship in Human Rights Leadership.

 T'ruah's Year in Israel Program in Partnership with Rabbis for Human Rights

 T'ruah's Rabbinical/Cantorial Student Fellowships in Israel

-Four Rabbinical/Cantorial Student will serve as Fellows for T'ruah's 2013/2014 interdenominational Year-in-Israel program.
-Fellows engage their peers in human rights field and text-based learning.
+T'ruah's Rabbinical/Cantorial Student Fellows engage their peers in human rights field and text-based learning.

 Rabbinical and Cantorial Student Summer Fellowship in Human Rights

 Rabbinical and cantorial students in North America are invited to participate in an eight-week fellowship working in a human rights/social justice organization in New York City to gain hands-on knowledge of how to be a human rights leader, while supplementing their education with studies of human rights texts in Jewish literature.
 For three days a week, students work with an organization that is involved in issues such as trafficking, worker's rights, torture, and other areas, honing skills and gaining experience to become a rabbinic/cantorial human rights leader.